Danyulll/Bayesian-GBR-NMF/README.md

 # Bayesian Positive Source Separation for Raman Spectroscopy

-This repository contains the implementation and analysis for a Bayesian approach to non-negative matrix factorization (NMF) applied to Raman spectroscopy data.
+This repository contains the implementation of my Honours thesis project in Data Science at the University of British Columbia.
+It is a Bayesian approach to non-negative matrix factorization (NMF) applied to Raman spectroscopy data.
 The project combines group- and basis-restricted non-negative matrix factorization (GBR-NMF) with Bayesian positive source separation (BPSS) to create a probabilistic NMF technique that incorporates prior knowledge and quantifies uncertainty in the source separation process.

 ## Project Overview